 - 4.1.
 Volunteers must refrain from consuming or ingesting any intoxicating substances at least 12 hours prior the start of their shift. - 4.1.1.
 Intoxicating substances include, but are not limited to alcohol, opiates, hallucinogens, or cannabinoids (e.g. cannabis). - 4.2.
 Volunteers are required to communicate in advance any unforeseen absence or anticipated late arrival for their shift. - 4.3.
 Volunteers are expected to arrive 15 minutes prior to the shift time communicated in the daily shift reminder email and check-in with the dispatcher in the Committee Space. - 4.4.
 Volunteers must arrive in attire appropriate for the duties and conditions of their shift. - 4.5.
 Volunteers are expected to gather all of their equipment and connect with their partner to ensure they are available to be dispatched at the beginning of their shift. - 4.5.1.
 Equipment required for Hawk Walk includes: - 4.5.1.1.
-Pack. - 4.5.1.2.
-Flashlight. - 4.5.1.3.
-Radio. - 4.5.1.4.
-Hawk Walk vest. - 4.5.1.4.1.
-Volunteers may wear old "Foot Patrol" jackets; however, they must wear a vest on top to conceal old Foot Patrol logos with the new Hawk Walk logo.
+Pack.

+4.5.1.2.
+Flashlight.

+4.5.1.3.
+Radio.

+4.5.1.4.
+Hawk Walk vest or jacket.